arif-md/rap-infra/README.md

 Cross-repo dispatch

 - If your frontend and infra are in different repositories, ensure the frontend repo has a PAT secret `GH_PAT_REPO_DISPATCH` in its `dev` environment.
 That PAT must have access to this infra repo with Actions Read/Write to send repository_dispatch events (`frontend-image-pushed` and `frontend-image-promote`).

+Note: `FRONTEND_REPO_READ_TOKEN` (read access from infra → frontend for changelog) is separate from `GH_PAT_REPO_DISPATCH` (write permission from frontend → infra to trigger workflows).
+Use distinct tokens with the minimum scopes needed.

 Prod later: